pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

+# Express Connect React

+## Learning Outcomes

+By the end of this lesson, you should be able to:

+- Be able to connect a React application to an Express back-end API.
+- Be able to describe all 7 RESTful views.
+- Be able to set a base URL that can be easily updated, depending on the local environment, and describe why it is important to do so.
+- Be able to describe why an easily updated URL is useful
+- Be able to view an index route with data from the express API.
+- Be able to describe what CORS is and why the default is to block cross-origin requests.

+---

 ## Getting Started

-- Go to your bookmarks app and get it started with `nodemon`.
+- Go to your bookmarks app and get it started.
 - Open a new tab in terminal <kbd>command</kbd> <kbd>t</kbd>, do not shut down your bookmarks app
 - Note: if you end up having a lot of extra data from testing, restart your express API (restart nodemon)
-- Fork the starter code in your class GitHub Organization called [starter-express-connect-react]().
+- Fork the starter code in your class GitHub Organization called [starter-express-connect-react](https://github.com/pursuit-curriculum-resources/starter-express-connect-react).
 - `git clone` the forked repository.
 - `cd` to the directory where you cloned it.
 - `npm install` to install dependencies already included in the `package.json`.